 Responsible visitor charter

-We can all help to ensure that our fantastic coastline and environment remains safe for future visits by helping to do just a few simple things.
+We can all help to ensure that our fantastic coastline and environment remain safe for future visits by helping to do just a few simple things.

-In our desire to view wildlife we may unintentionally disturb wildlife.
-Follow the advice of our trained staff.
-Read our wildlife watching code in the Environmental Guidelines.
+In our desire to view wildlife, we may unintentionally disturb wildlife.
+Follow the advice of our trained staff, and read our wildlife-watching code in the Environmental Guidelines.

 Avoid bringing disposable water bottles with you.
 Use a cycle water bottle instead.

-Try to reduce the amount of throw away and single-use items you bring on our trips.
-Less packaging can make a major impact in reducing the amount of rubbish on beaches.
-Paper bags and reusable lunch boxes are a great idea.
+Try to reduce the amount of throw-away and single-use items you bring on our trips.
+Less packaging can significantly reduce the amount of rubbish on beaches, and paper bags and reusable lunch boxes are great alternatives.

-On all our trips consider picking up one piece of rubbish from any beach.
+Consider picking up one piece of rubbish from any beach on our trips.
 Removing one item of plastic makes a difference if we all do this.

 Driving and parking can be a nightmare at some of our departure points.
 If you plan to arrive by bicycle or bus to the walk, we will refund £1 per adult at the venue.
 Please tell us at the time of booking.
-We may ask for evidence at the start of the walk e.g. bus tickets.
-Bus times can be accessed here.
+We may ask for evidence at the start of the walk, e.g. bus tickets.
+Bus times can be viewed here.

 Make an impact by booking activities and accommodation from members of Eco-active or the Green Business scheme (see below).

-Support local business.
+Support local businesses.
 Buy local, act globally.
 Local businesses put more back into the community.
-(To learn more about this take time to read “The small mart revolution” by Michael H Shuman.)
-Jersey has lots of Farm shops and to shop there is a culinary delight.
+(To learn more about this, read “The small mart revolution” by Michael H Shuman.)
+Jersey has lots of Farm shops, and they are a culinary delight.
 Look out for the Genuine Jersey logo.